ABOUT

 Engagement

 "Actions speak louder than words" couldn't be more on point.
-Eye contact provides reassurance that you are listening and being empathetic to their thoughts and situation.
-Nothing is more powerful that supportive physical contact either– a shoulder touch, handshake, or modern day "man hug" makes all the difference.
+Eye contact provides reassurance that you are listening and being empathetic to a person's thoughts and situation.
+Nothing is more powerful than supportive physical contact either – a shoulder touch, handshake, or modern day "man hug" makes all the difference.

 A